rcman/network_manager/README.md

 <BR><BR>

-Also updated NetAdminSuite.py with a lot more advancement.
+Also updated NetAdminSuite.py with a lot more advancements.

 <BR><BR>